-Make the alias a virtual IP address which will be take over by another cluster node. - Make the alias a virtual IP address which will be take over by another cluster node in case of the master node's failure. - Enable access to User portal on given IP address. - 6.
+Make the alias a virtual IP address which will be take over by another cluster node in case of the master node's failure. - Enable access to User portal on given IP address. - 6.
 Click Save.

 - Servers management - Accounts

 15.2.2 Labeled IP addresses